ckeditor/ckeditor5/docs/installation/advanced/using-two-editors.md

 yarn add -D @ckeditor/ckeditor5-editor-inline
 ```

-Once all the dependencies are installed, you'll need to modify the `src/ckeditor.ts` file, which currently only exports a single class.
-The first step is to move all plugins and configuration to a variables so they can be reused by both editors:
+Once all the dependencies are installed, you will need to modify the `src/ckeditor.ts` file, which currently only exports a single class.
+The first step is to move all plugins and configuration to variables so they can be reused by both editors:

 ```js
 import { ClassicEditor as ClassicEditorBase } from '@ckeditor/ckeditor5-editor-classic';